-Our first focus is to help you return to your employer.
-If you are not able to return to your date-of-accident job or employer and a job change is needed, we can help you.
+Our first focus is to help you return to work with your employer.
+If you are not able to return to your date-of-accident job, we may be able to help you get some training or equipment so you can go back to work in your regular job or in a different job with your employer.
+If a job change is needed, we can also help.
 Your case manager will talk to you about your options and opportunities.
 We will help you develop a return-to-work plan.
-Looking for and finding a new job can be stressful, but—we're here to help.

 To start this process, your case manager will refer you for a Re-employment Triage Assessment.
 This involves meeting with a member of the re-employment team at Millard Health to talk about your goals and interests, your employment background and your experience.
 They will then make recommendations for services that will best help you meet your employment goals.

 The employment specialist may recommend a variety of services such as: